 With lingering doubts about what happened and Saunders’ consistent denials of having fired the fatal shots, his death sentence was commuted to life imprisonment on December 11, 1903.
 He was transferred to Western Penitentiary to serve out his sentence.

-George “Buck” Saunders died at Mayview State Hospital, very near the site of Markoff’s killing, in 1925.
+George “Buck” Saunders died at Mayview State Hospital, very near the site of Markoff’s killing, on July 27, 1925.
+He was 72 years old.